A Skirmish in 1861

 Today, Ohio County is a vibrant community that juxtaposes the beauty of its natural landscapes with its rich historical heritage.
 While agriculture and coal mining continue to play a role in its economy, the county has also diversified into other sectors, including manufacturing and tourism.
 The county takes pride in preserving its history and is home to several historical sites, museums, and events that allow visitors to delve into its past and appreciate its cultural significance.

-This timeline provides a condensed summary of the historical journey of Ohio County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Ohio County, Kentucky.